arthurlormeauwall/OpenCvTester/README.md

 This project is still work in progress.
 What is currently missing :
 * Integrate image and control in a monolith UI for better UX
-* Undo/Redo add and delete layer and filter
 * open image from directory/ Save image to directory